 There are many forms of trauma, all of which can adversely impact people’s lives to different degrees.
 As a result, some people will have behavioral problems and develop mental health disorders.
 At the same time, others may turn to substance use to avoid unpleasant emotions associated with the traumatic experience.

-Our trauma therapy near Atlanta, Georgia helps people process trauma, and face their fears, while empowering them with coping skills so they can regain control of their lives.
+Our trauma therapy in Atlanta, Georgia helps people process trauma and face their fears, while empowering them with coping skills so they can regain control of their lives.
+If you or someone you love is looking for PTSD therapy in Atlanta, we are available to help.

 According to the American Psychological Association (APA), trauma is an emotional response to a terrible event like an accident, rape, or natural disaster.
 This broad definition is more of a guideline as trauma reactions can be complicated.